Emilie-Rose/Console-Quiz/README.md

 # Console-Quiz Game with different categories!
-Just a quiz game with severals categories in the console!
+Just a Quiz Game with severals categories in the console!